AssaultProject/AssaultEngine/README.md

 # AssaultEngine
-AssaultEngine is a C# library that provide ".assault" subtitle rendering and manipulation
+AssaultEngine is a library that provide ".assault" subtitle rendering and manipulation